stcorp/muninn/EXTENSIONS.rst

   properties.xml_pi.startTime = datetime.datetime.utcnow()
   ... more of the same ...

+A hook extension is an instance of a class that defines methods to be executed at certain times, such as product ingestion or removal.
+When multiple extensions or product type plug-ins define the same hooks, they are run for any plug-in first, then in the order of the extensions as they are listed in the configuration file.
+For the post_remove_hook hook, they are run in reverse order.

 A remote backend plug-in adds the ability of an archive to pull products from remote sources using a protocol beyond the basic file/ftp/http/https protocols.